TechSavantis/polisparalela/site/content/thinks/yorkshire-sussex-long-way-round.md

 As I fired up my Mac this morning and saw Apples's desktop image of the Sierra Nevada (the backdrop to my life and adventures in Bishop) I couldn't help but think back to that serendipitous day in Yorkshire in 2005 that inspired that first hitch to Bishop and went on to take me to Utah, Nevada, Texas, Switzerland, France, Spain and Brighton had finally brought me to the South Coast.

-Here at Tomango a long journey finally feels over or that a particular chapter of my life has closed and a new one opened.
+Here at Polis Paralela a long journey finally feels over or that a particular chapter of my life has closed and a new one opened.
 I feel incredibly lucky to have landed the job I have, do the work I do and work with the people I do, especially having climbed a few rocks in the process.

 So that's me, or rather my journey from Yorkshire to Sussex.
 It was always the plan to arrive here at some point - even if I have to pinch myself at times and remind myself I've pulled it off and that my slightly leftfield methodology method paid off.